Reimilia/pdb_sth/README.md

 # Usage:

 1. Most importantly :  check or change the variable in Config.py, because some are absolute address where source files are located.
+You might need change these variables accordingly:

+*   filedir_PREFIX
+*   pdb_PREFIX
+*   result_PREFIX

 2. Simply run fileparser.py and wait to see result.